What are the most expensive records as of 2022? Here are the world’s most expensive records – vinyl that collectors have paid millions to own.

-The standard price for vinyl today is around £20 a pop, a little extra for limited editions or coloured vinyl.
-But buying old classics, especially first pressings can cost considerably more.
-It’s what makes collecting vinyl so fun, so exciting, it breaches just being a music format, it’s a collectable item.
+The standard price for vinyl today is around $20 a pop, or a little extra for limited editions like coloured vinyl.
+But buying old classics, especially first pressings, can cost considerably more.
+That’s what makes collecting vinyl so fun and so exciting.
+More than just a music format, it’s a collectable item.

-In addition to this the record also came with a hilarious clause that is legally binding, it goes as follows:
+In addition to this the record also came with a hilarious legally binding clause.
+It reads as follows:

 “The buying party also agrees that at any time during the stipulated 88 year period, the seller may legally plan and attempt to execute one (1) heist or caper to steal back Once Upon A Time In Shaolin, which, if successful, would return all ownership rights to the seller.
 Said heist or caper can only be undertaken by currently active members of the Wu-Tang Clan and/or actor Bill Murray, with no legal repercussions”

 2. The Beatles – The Beatles (White Album)